aghogwarts/gitcal/README.md

 v0.10.x because Bubble Tea's rendering stack is incompatible with v0.11.
 All seven commands remain available.

-The module name is deliberately local for now.
-When a GitHub repository is chosen, we can change it to that repository's import path.
-Publishing and a license choice are separate future steps.
+The module path is still local (`module gitcal`).
+Updating it to the GitHub import path, choosing a licence, adding CI, and preparing release binaries are separate release-cleanup steps.